MetteMunch/TeamMMMD_eksamensprojekt2sem/src/CONTRIBUTING.md

 8. Reviewer reviews the changes
 9. Merge the changes
 10. Delete the feature branch
+11. When User Stories and Issues are validated and approved by PO, main can be merged to deploy branch (CD)

 *We have created a rule in Github, so it is not possible by mistake to push directly to main.*